Bernstein-gamma functions and exponential functionals of Levy Processes: The functional equation

 We recall from \eqref{eq:BP} that $\BP=\curly{\phi\in\Bc:\,\dr>0}$ and $\BP^c$ is its complement in $\Bc$.
 Appealing to various auxiliary results below we consider Theorem \ref{thm:asympMPsi}\eqref{it:decayA} first.
 Throughout the proof we use \eqref{eqM:MIPsi}, that is

-We note from Definition \ref{def:WB} and \eqref{eq:GammaType2} of Theorem \ref{thm:factorization} that $\Wpn(z)$ and $\frac{\Gamma(z)}{\Wpp(z)}$ are Mellin transforms of positive random variables.
+We note from Definition \ref{def:WB} and \eqref{eq:GammaType2} of Theorem \ref{thm:factorization} that $\Wpn\!(z)$ and $\frac{\Gamma(z)}{\Wpp\!(z)}$ are Mellin transforms of positive random variables.
 Therefore the bounds

 hold for $z\in\Cb_a,\,a\in\lbrb{0,1-\dphn}$.
 From \eqref{eq:Ipp} and \eqref{eq:Ypn} we have that $\Psi\in\Npi$, see \eqref{eq:Ninf}, if and only if $\phn\in\PcBinf$ and/or $\labsrabs{\frac{\Gamma(z)}{\Wpp(z)}}$ decays faster than any polynomial along $a+i\R,\,\forall a\in\lbrb{0,1-\dphn}$.
 The former certainly holds if $\phn\in\BP$, that is $\dem>0$, since from Theorem \ref{thm:Stirling} \eqref{it:case1} or Proposition \ref{prop:condClass2}\eqref{it:class2_A}, we have the even stronger $\phn\in\Bthd\subseteq\PcBinf$, and the latter if $\php\in\BP^c$, see \eqref{eq:condClass1} in Proposition \ref{prop:condClass1}.
-Also, if $\php\in\BP$ then, for any $a>0$, \eqref{eq:condClass1} in Proposition \ref{prop:condClass1} holds for all $u>0$ iff $\mubarp{0}=\infty$ and hence from \eqref{eq:Ypn} we deduce that $\Psi\in\Npi$ provided $\mubarp{0}=\infty$.
-Next, from \eqref{eq:Ipp},\eqref{eq:Ypn}, Proposition \ref{prop:condClass1} and Proposition \ref{prop:condClass2}\eqref{it:class2_B} if $\php\in\BP$, $\mubarp{0}<\infty$ and $\phn\in \BP^c$ then Therefore to confirm the second line of \eqref{eq:NPs} we ought to check only that if $\Psi\in\overNc$, $\php\in\BP$ and $\phn\in\BP^c$ then
+Also, if $\php\in\BP$ then, for any $a>0$, \eqref{eq:condClass1} in Proposition \ref{prop:condClass1} holds for all $u>0$ iff $\mubarpspace{0}=\infty$ and hence from \eqref{eq:Ypn} we deduce that $\Psi\in\Npi$ provided $\mubarpspace{0}=\infty$.
+Next, from \eqref{eq:Ipp},\eqref{eq:Ypn}, Proposition \ref{prop:condClass1} and Proposition \ref{prop:condClass2}\eqref{it:class2_B} if $\php\in\BP$, $\mubarpspace{0}<\infty$ and $\phn\in \BP^c$ then Therefore to confirm the second line of \eqref{eq:NPs} we ought to check only that if $\Psi\in\overNc$, $\php\in\BP$ and $\phn\in\BP^c$ then

-However, if $\PPn(0)<\infty$ and $\mubarp{0}<\infty$ then since $\php\in\BP$ the \LLP is a positive linear drift plus compound Poisson process which proves the forward direction of \eqref{eq:proveA}.
+However, if $\PPn(0)<\infty$ and $\mubarpspace{0}<\infty$ then since $\php\in\BP$ the \LLP is a positive linear drift plus compound Poisson process which proves the forward direction of \eqref{eq:proveA}.
 The backward part is immediate as it precludes right away the possibility of compound Poisson process with drift.
-In fact the expression for $\NPs$ in the first line of \eqref{eq:NPs} is derived as the sum of the rate of polynomial decay of $\abs{\frac{\Gamma(z)}{\Wpp(z)}}$ in Proposition \ref{prop:condClass1} and of $\abs{\Wpn(z)}$ in Proposition \ref{prop:condClass2}\eqref{it:class2_C} coupled with \eqref{eq:MPsi1}.
-Next from \eqref{eq:NPs} we see that
+In fact the expression for $\NPs$ in the first line of \eqref{eq:NPs} is derived as the sum of the rate of polynomial decay of $\abs{\frac{\Gamma(z)}{\Wpp\!(z)}}$ in Proposition \ref{prop:condClass1} and of $\abs{\Wpn\!(z)}$ in Proposition \ref{prop:condClass2}\eqref{it:class2_C} coupled with \eqref{eq:MPsi1} and subsequent simplification.
+Indeed immediately, we have that

-The relation $\php(0)=\mubarp{0}$ is valid if and only if $\php(z)=\dep z$.
-From \eqref{eq:Vigon} in generality and the fact that the underlying \LLP is not a compound Poisson process we have that